cortexrd/Knack-Toolkit-Library/README.md

 are save in localStorage, it is possible to upload the settings to Knack and download them back wherever and whenever needed.
 This can be seen as a backup method, or also to migrate them to other devices.
-Note that if you migrate filters from one App to another, typically a temporary development copy, some filters will not work due to the record IDs that have changed for connected fields.
+Note that if you migrate filters from one app to another, typically a temporary development copy, some filters will not work due to the record IDs that have changed for connected fields.
 This is a normal behavior, and the only way to fix this is to redo their settings and save back to the same